CodersCampus/cp/docs/C_A_4L.md

 ## [lift]

+This is a category for anything that makes our job as coders easier, or even possible.

-We increase our value to the marketplace through the pleasure of measurable results.
+Technically speaking, we increase our value to the marketplace through the pleasure of measurable results.
+But that's a way of describing the same thing, only by "how" rather than "what".

 Everything we do in the curriculumn is about that one thing - acheiving measureable results: